marcpouzet/zrun/README.md

 mechanics of the semantics and interpreter is based on (an old) paper "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997).
-This semantics was based on the computation of a fix-point at every instant that was realised by a shallow embedding of language constructs in Haskell.
+This semantics was realised by a shallow embedding in Haskell.
+The semantics of mutually recursive stream equations was defined by a fix-point on values computed at every step.
 The idea of computing a fix-point at every instant was exposed in the paper "The semantics and execution of a synchronous block-diagram language", Edwards and Lee, Science of Computer Programming 2006.

 The long term objective is to treat all Zelus programs.
 We are far away from that!
 For the moment, the input language lacks higher-order,